Manj-2343/manj-2343/README.md

 ## 👋 Hello!

-I'm [Your Name], a passionate developer with expertise in the following technologies:
+I'm Manoj Biswal, a passionate developer with expertise in the following technologies:

 - **JavaScript**
 - **React** and **Redux**